 Of course, finding the optimal customizable software platform isn’t like buying a new laptop.
 Given the many variables at stake, ask yourself the following questions to find the right fit for your business:

 Step one is to define your current needs and any future growth areas.
 Figure out where your internal team struggles with paperwork and dated processes.
 Do you have to hire new data entry staff every time you on-board a new client or project?
 Identify any areas where software could help.
 Talk to the heavy system users before choosing the software.
 Meet with operations managers, and ask them what they need.
-Pay special attention to anything being done on paper, via fax, or through email.
+Pay special attention to any processes that depend on paper, fax, or email.

 The results for our clients speak for themselves.
 One EnSight+ client that went paperless and automated its work order-routing process with our software was able to reduce field staff by 28 percent.